-- Liz Beastall is a part time lecturer and is undertaking a narrative inquiry into Teacher Stress as part of her EdD, looking at teacher agency and working relationships.
+- Liz Beastall is a part time Lecturer in Childhood Studies and is undertaking a narrative inquiry into Teacher Stress as part of her EdD, looking at teacher agency and working relationships.

 - Rebecca Tickell is a Senior Consultant in the Carnegie School of Education whose role focuses on mentoring and partnership development for Teacher Education.
 She is undertaking doctoral research related to teacher self-efficacy.

 Find out more...

 - Primary teachers’ learning from Specialist Coaching for Communication-rich Pedagogies.
 This research seeks to understand the role of video-based specialist coaching in developing teachers’ understanding of communication-rich pedagogies and its impact on their planning and teaching.
 Our research partners are Jo Flanagan and Bibiana Wigley of Clarity - Communication for Education and the research is based in two schools in Derby.

 - Professor Rachel Lofthouse and Dr Anthea Rose are undertaking the Carnegie School of Education’s independent evaluation of Swaledale Alliance’s DfE funded SSIF project which focuses on developing metacognition, and will employ two lead practitioners whose work will include coaching other teachers.